 Compiled by the Road Trip Alberta team

-With the fastest route from Vancouver to Edmonton totaling over 1,200 kms in length, making this drive is certainly quite an undertaking.
-However, even though you can find direct flights connecting the cities, we will always suggest a road trip as there is SO much to see along the way.
+With the fastest route from Vancouver to Edmonton totalling over 1,200 kilometres in length, this is certainly a big trip.
+Even though you can find direct flights connecting the two cities, we will always suggest a road trip as there is SO much to see along the way.

 Below you’ll find information on the many ways to travel between the two cities, and if you go by land, many of the fun things to do along the way.